 Please check your stored card payment information carefully and contact us if you need to use a different method of payment for your premium (or if we don't have previous card details).
 Please note that if we are unable to collect the premium payment from your card your policy will not renew.

 Once your policy expires or if you need to make changes to your details or the cover you need, you'll need to call our contact centre.

 The rebuild value of the property is the potential cost of reinstating the property to its former standard following a total loss.
 The value should include costs associated with any necessary demolition and clearance of debris, along with rebuilding the main structure and any outbuildings.

 It is your responsibility to ensure that your property is adequately insured up to its full rebuild value.
 This is best established through hiring a chartered surveyor, but there are also some useful online calculators that can be used for free guidance such as the Association of British Insurers.

-We may be able to offer cover dependent upon the type of tenants you are going to place in your property and for how long the property has currently been, and is expected to be unoccupied.
-For non students the restriction is 60 days whereas for Students the maximum unoccupied period is 120 days.
+We may be able to offer cover for your unoccupied property depending on the type of tenants you are planning to rent your property to, and for how long the property has currently been (and is expected to be) unoccupied.
+For non-student tenants, the unoccupied cover is restricted to 90 days, whereas for student tenants the maximum unoccupied period is 120 days.

-For properties that are unoccupied for longer periods of time, or undergoing significant repair or renovation, please speak to our Property Investors & Commercial Landlords department for details of specialist cover available.
-Please call 0333 234 0039 for further details.
+For properties that are going to be unoccupied long term, or are empty while undergoing significant repair or renovation, please speak to our specialist non-standard property team on 0333 234 1507.

 I have several properties that I would like to insure, can I put them all on one landlord insurance policy?